SuperEvenSteven/alexa-smart-garage/README.md

 3. Wait for the app to finish scanning
 4. The Belkin WeMo Switch should be detected
 5. It will appear as Garage Door and only have on/off keyword capability. i.e. 'Alexa, turn on Garage Door'
-6. (Optional) Create an Alexa Routine in the app with whatever keyphrase you want e.g. 'Alexa, Open Seasame!'
+6. (Optional) Create an Alexa Routine in the app with whatever key-phrase you want e.g. 'Alexa, Open Seasame!'

 ### References